cloutiertyler/RibbonGraph/README.md

 Quick start
 -----------

+1. Run
+        pip install ribbon-graph
-1. Add "ribbon" to your INSTALLED_APPS setting like this:
+2. Add "ribbon" to your INSTALLED_APPS setting like this:

         INSTALLED_APPS = [
             ...